dafnefluna/Yu-Gi-Oh_Deck_Builder/README.md

 ## Description

 This application is for the avid Yu-Gi-Oh collector and dueler.
 Our application lets you digitize your physical card collection so you can make decks easier.
 This way your card collection will stay pristine and neat until you need to pull them out for a duel.
-Checkout the link to use the application [insert link here]
+Checkout the link to use the application [https://yu-gi-oh-deck-builder-86y8.onrender.com]

 ## Table of Contents